epfl-ada/ada-2021-project-les-quatre-neurones/README.md

 ### Data Processing

 This notebook is the first step of data processing for the enourmous quantity of data provided by quotebank.
-We select the columns that interest us in all of the data and imports it as a json, keeping the most attribute, being the Qids.
-It is then used in the scond part of this notebook, where we use this ID to gather information about the speaker and
+We selected the columns that interest us in all of the data (date, quotation, quoteID, QIDS).
+For this we used the code of the Google Colab and put the selected columns in a new json file.
+In the second part, we used the the speaker_attributes.parquet in order to find the label of each QIDS.
+We used the library BeautfiulSoup in order to access the wikidata page of each QIDS for parsing the page and finding the label.
+Some url are broken (put in comment in the notebook), we decided to remove them from the list and replace them by a zero in the each label column.
+We have a json for each attrribute with the QIDS and their corresponding labels.

 ### Quote Extraction